glaucia86/fc-studies-ddd/README.md

-# DDD Sample Project with TypeScript + Jest + Sequelize
+# DDD Code Sample Project with TypeScript + Jest + Sequelize

 A project to learn how to apply DDD concepts in a real case project.